Hadamard-Hitchcock decompositions: identifiability and computation: Identifiability of low-rank HHDs

 An \ref{eqn_hhd} is called $\br$-identifiable if there is but one essential decompostion.

 \begin{definition} The tensor $\tensor{T}$ is \textit{$\br$-identifiable} if $\Var{H}^{\Var{S}^{*}}_\br(\tensor{T})$ is a singleton. \end{definition}

-\begin{remark} It follows immediately from the last definition that an \ref{eqn_hhd} is not $\br$-identifiable if there exists a factor $k\in[m]$ such that the $k$th Hadamard factor is not an $r_k$-identifiable CPD.
-Another way $\br$-identifiability could fail is if $\tensor{T}$ can be factored as
+\begin{remark} It follows from this definition that an \ref{eqn_hhd} is not $\br$-identifiable if there exists a factor $k\in[m]$ such that the $k$th Hadamard factor is not an $r_k$-identifiable CPD.
+Another way $\br$-identifiability may fail is if $\tensor{T}$ factors as